 Mastering the Basics

-Contact lenses, however, are plane lenses placed on the eye's surface.
-Contact lenses either are rigid or soft and daily, bi-weekly, monthly, or extended-wear.
-Eye lens provide a nearer vision than glasses and have some structural and functional benefits over glasses.
+Contact lenses, on the other hand, sit directly on the eye’s surface.
+They can be rigid or soft and are available as daily, bi-weekly, monthly, or even extended-wear.
+Contact lenses provide a more natural field of vision and certain functional advantages over glasses.

 Quality of Vision: Closer Examination